Phishing Overview

 • What Is Phishing?

 • Phishing emails, Vishing - via voice communication, and Smishing - via text messages, depending on your awareness and response, can put your personal information, and the organization's systems and data at risk.
 Spam email is unsolicited email messages sent to a large number of email addresses.
-Phishing is the fraudulent practice of sending emails, texts, or phone calls that look like they are from reputable companies or trusted contacts in order to get you to reveal personal information like as passwords, credit card numbers, etc.
+Phishing is the fraudulent practice of sending emails, texts, or phone calls that look like they are from official sources, reputable organizations and business, and trusted contacts in order to get you to reveal personal information, passwords, and financial information .

 • The human factor is what makes phishing a top method in committing cybercrime.
-Phishing can't always be detected by antivirus software and attackers don't need to infect your computer when they can successfully deceive individuals to willingly provide personal and sensitive information.
+Phishing can't always be detected by antivirus software and attackers don't need to infect your device when they can successfully deceive individuals to willingly provide personal, sensitive information or credentials.

 • Phishing is the most common method used in spreading ransomware attacks, this can include clicking links, attachments, downloads, website popup's, advertisements, or providing sensitive information, account or financial information.